mediafaktur/gtm-marketing-session-id/README.md

 - MSID persists across tabs only when within timeout and without external referrer.
 - MSID resets correctly when expected.
-- No storage writes occur before consent.
+- No storage reads or writes occur before consent.

 Open DevTools → Application → Storage to inspect sessionStorage and localStorage values: